JuliaAstroSim/PhysicalParticles.jl/docs/src/manual/PVector.md

 julia> b * 2.0
 PVector2D{Float64}(2.0, 4.0)
 ```

+!!! note

     We did not cover all combinations in auto-test, but fortunately everything worked well in daily usage!
 When it comes to `Quantity`, the computed `Units` may causes some issues, so we handled them in particular as documented in LinearAlgebra section.